 In proposal 2 endorsed in [1], it was captured that, while not explicitly analysed, MU/TT for 4Tx test cases shall be assumed FFS for UE powers greater than PC1.5 maximum output power.

 While doing the analysis of the MU and TT for the pending test cases, we have realized that it is important also to clarify the UE power architecture of the UE Tx branches.
-While not explicitly analysed, any MU and TT analysis made in [1] and continued in this document will only be valid for UEs implementing PC1.5 using a 4xPC3 power amplifier (PA) architecture.
+While not explicitly analysed, any MU and TT analysis made in [1] and continued in this document will only be valid for UEs implementing PC1.5 using a 4xPC3 power amplifier (PA) architecture, each one connected to a different Tx antenna connector.

 It is known that such a PA architecture was the first priority considered in the corresponding RAN4 core WID NR_ENDC_ RF_FR1_enh2 and so the known implementations so far.

 Proposal 1.
-While not explicitly analysed, MU/TT for 4Tx test cases shall be assumed FFS for UE implementing 4Tx using a PA architecture other than 4 PC3 Tx branches.
+While not explicitly analysed, MU/TT for 4Tx test cases shall be assumed FFS for UE implementing 4Tx using a PA architecture other than 4 PC3 Tx branches connected one by one to a different Tx antenna connector.